xinjiav3/NileBrownGame/README.md

 - Execute the script: `./activate_macos.sh`

-#### For Kasm Users
+#### For Kasm Cloud Desktop Users

 - Execute the script: `./activate.sh`

-### Preview

-- Complete installation
+## Run this Project
+To preview the project you will need to "make" the project.

+- The very first time you clone the project you need to run this Ruby command as the final part of your setup.

 ```bash
 bundle install
 ```

-- Run Server.
+- Run the Server.
 This requires running terminal commands `make`, `make stop`, `make clean`, or `make convert` to manage the running server.
 Logging of details will appear in the terminal.
 A `Makefile` has been created in the project to support commands and start processes.

   - Start the preview server in the terminal
 The terminal output shows the server address.
 "Cmd" or "Ctl" click the http location to open the preview server in a browser.
 Example Server address message...

     ```text
-    Clicke on Server address to load: http://0.0.0.0:4100/portfolio_2025/
+    Click on Server address to load: http://0.0.0.0:4100/portfolio_2025/
     ```

     - Save on ".ipynb" or ".md" file activiates "regeneration".
 Refresh the browser to see updates.
 Example terminal message...